vsinagl/push_swap/status.md

 # STATUS OF PROJECT
 This file describe what are actual tasks that need to beed done, bugs and erros that need to be fix

-- [ ] check norminette
+- [x] check norminette
 - [ ] write a tester -> do the bonus
-- [ ] Makefile, re rule not working (nothing to be done for re). check other rules aswell.
+- [x] Makefile, re rule not working (nothing to be done for re). check other rules aswell.
+	- [x] Makefile -Wall -Wextra -Werror missing! this will cause some other issues aswell ! so fix it ASAP!

 ## Norminette: